PatrickJ1/Shipping-Company/README.md

 # Shipping-Company
-The Resistance
+The Resistance,
-Changing The world one ship at a time
+Changing The world one ship at a time.